This

 logic.
 If it were the same as Update

-then it would be misleading: Update only sends the changed data to the
+then it would be misleading: Update sends the record key (EMPNO) and the changed

-With the Add method you want all the data that you see displayed
+the Add method you want all the data that you see displayed in the

-in the form’s controls to be included in the new record, whether you’ve edited
+form’s controls to be included in the new record, whether you’ve edited it or

 EditMode = true;